searx/searx/docs/dev/reST.rst

 Templating is suitable for documentation which is created generic at the build time.
-The sphinx-jinja_ extension evaluates jinja_ templates in the :ref:`build environment <make pyenv>` with installed searx modules.
+The sphinx-jinja_ extension evaluates jinja_ templates in the :ref:`build environment <make pyenv>` (with searx modules installed).
 We use this e.g. to build chapter: :ref:`engines generic`.

-Here is the content of the :origin:`docs/admin/engines.rst`:
+Below the jinja directive from the :origin:`docs/admin/engines.rst` is shown:

 .. literalinclude:: ../admin/engines.rst
    :language: reST